-Level 3 Music Performance & Production is a very practically based course including a portfolio of performances and theory based assignments.
+Level 3 Music Performance and Production is a very practically based course including a portfolio of performances and theory based assignments.
 Practical elements include use of audio production facilities, practice booths, Apple Mac & PC software, keyboard lab and gigs in performance venue (both in house and externally) .
 This course gives the opportunity to perform live gigs and record a demo.
 The College has strong links with the local Music Community, the Royal & Derngate and the Roadmender.
 The method of learning is by a mixture of academic and practical sessions.

-The Level 3 Diploma and Extended Diploma in Music Performance & Production have been designed to provide students with the skills, knowledge and understanding necessary to progress to further study and training in a range of music performance and production disciplines.
+The Level 3 Diploma and Extended Diploma in Music Performance and Production have been designed to provide students with the skills, knowledge and understanding necessary to progress to further study and training in a range of music performance and production disciplines.

 The qualification has been designed for students who have an interest in music performance and/or music production who wish to explore and extend this interest via a full-time, immersive learning experience

 Prospective students should be aware that employment in the music industry as a performer is extremely demanding and requires a high level of skill and commitment.